Gordon Tullock: Career

-Rent seeking
+Rent-seeking

-Tullock developed a theory referred to as rent-seeking.
+Tullock developed a theory referred to as rent-seeking, adapted from the term and concept introduced by economist David Ricardo in the 19th century.
 Rent seeking, according to public choice theory, is securing profits through the political process rather than the market process of exchange.
-An example of rent seeking is when a firm, union, or special-interest group lobbies political actors (e.g. politicians or bureaucrats) to influence legislation in a beneficial manner.
+An example of rent seeking is when a firm, union, or special-interest group lobbies political actors (e.g., politicians or bureaucrats) to influence legislation in a beneficial manner.
 This can lead to moral hazard when politicians make policy decisions based on the lobby instead of the efficiency of the policy.

 Tullock also formulated and considered the Tullock paradox, namely, the paradox of why rent-seeking is so cheap.

 Tullock's spike

 The name "Tullock's spike" refers to a thought experiment in which Tullock suggested that if governments were serious about reducing road casualties, they should mandate that a sharp spike be installed in the center of each car's steering wheel, to increase the probability that an accident would be fatal to the driver.
 Tullock's idea was that the normal process of risk compensation would then lead to safer driving by the affected drivers, thereby actually reducing driving fatalities.